Investing in Foreclosure Properties: Understanding the Process

 If you are wanting to work with distressed properties, you will need to know if your state uses judicial proceedings or non-judicial proceedings so that you understand the process timeline.
 In judicial states, the process can take much longer than in non-judicial states simply because the courts are involved.
 Judicial foreclosures could take months to years, while non-judicial foreclosures routinely take only a few months.

 According to auction.com, the entire non-judicial process in the state of Georgia could take as few as 37 days.
 According to nolo.com, Indiana had the longest foreclosure timeline in the first quarter of 2019 – 1,806 days.
 According to the New York State Department of Financial Services, the time between the conclusion of the mandatory settlement conference and the entry of a judgment of foreclosure and sale is approximately 430 days.
 However, as real estate practitioners know, in real life, those numbers are often understated.

 How do I find out what my state’s procedures are?

 Some states allow both processes but primarily follow one or the other.
 As noted above, It’s important to check with your local county government to find out details of the foreclosure procedures.
 The map below can help you get started.

 How GeoData Plus can help

 Timing is important when investing in foreclosure properties.
-With GeoData Plus, you can access our up-to-date distressed property database that includes pre-foreclosures (lis pendens) as well as foreclosure auctions in nearly every state.
+With GeoData Plus, you can access our up-to-date distressed property database that includes pre-foreclosures (lis pendens) auctions and bank owned properties in nearly every state.
 You can also use the comparable search tool to help you determine the value of a property prior to an upcoming auction.